AbhishekChhetri/SmallCase/README.md

 # SmallCase
-Testing Flipkart & Amazon using selenium with java using BDD Cucumber framewor.
+Testing Flipkart & Amazon using selenium with java using BDD Cucumber framework.